-Whether you head to the LookOut level of the CN Tower at 346m/1136 feet or one level down to the Glass Floor and Sky Terrace at 342m/1122 feet above the ground you’ll be rewarded with panoramic views over the city.
-High speed elevators whisk visitors to the top in just 58 seconds.
+Whether you head to the LookOut level of the CN Tower, you’ll be rewarded with panoramic views over the city.
+High-speed elevators whisk visitors to the top in just 58 seconds.

 Take a Food Tour

-Toronto has become a full-fledged foodie destination and one of the best ways to experience the diverse culinary scene is via a fun and tasty food tour.
-A few good ones to check out include those offered by the Culinary Adventure Co. and tours offered by Foodies on Foot including their popular 501 Streetcar Food Tour.
+Toronto has become a full-fledged foodie destination and one of the best ways to experience the diverse culinary scene is with a fun and tasty food tour.
+A few good ones to check out include those offered by the Culinary Adventure Co. and Foodies on Foot including their popular 501 Streetcar Food Tour.